cockroachdb/efcore.pg.cockroach/README.md

-# Cockroach extension for Npgsql.EntityFrameworkCore.PostgreSQL
+# CockroachDB extension for Npgsql.EntityFrameworkCore.PostgreSQL

+This provider is currently in beta.
+For a list of known limitations see docs/known-limitations.md This package should be consumed via [nuget](https://www.nuget.org/packages/CockroachDB.EFCore.Provider).

 Npgsql.EntityFrameworkCore.CockroachDB is an extension library to add compatibility for CockroachDB to the open source EF Core provider for PostgreSQL.
 It allows you to interact with CockroachDB via the most widely-used .NET O/RM from Microsoft, and use familiar LINQ syntax to express queries.
 It's built on top of [Npgsql.EntityFrameworkCore.PostgreSQL](https://github.com/npgsql/efcore.pg).